 A sole proprietorship has one of the lowest barriers to entry for starting up.
-But, like any business, you will invest some money to get your idea off the ground.
-Many of these expenses can be deducted from your sole proprietor taxes.
+But like any business, you will invest some money to get your idea off the ground.
+Many of these expenses can be deducted from your sole proprietor’s taxes.

 Most businesses need a website.
-Whether you build the site yourself or pay an expert, there are costs associated with getting a site launched.
-You need to register a domain name, build out landing pages, and more.
-Each of these items has a cost.
+Whether you build the site yourself or pay an expert, there are costs associated with launching a site.
+You must register a domain name, build landing pages, and more.
+All of these things add up.
 The great news is you can deduct each as a business expense on your sole proprietorship taxes.

-Depending on the technology, you can have deductions on things like printers and computers.
+Depending on the technology, you can deduct things like printers and computers.

 You have the option, under Section 179, to write this off the year of purchase, or over several years.
-Software purchases can qualify as well. (i.e. Photoshop, Canva, etc)
+Software purchases and subscriptions can qualify as well. (i.e. Photoshop, Canva, etc)

 This does not include personal items.
 Sorry, no deduction for playing Minecraft. 🙂

 Depending on your industry, you may want to invest some money in advertising.
-This could be anything; digital, print, or podcasting.
+This could be anything from digital, print, or podcasting.
 The costs of placing an ad can be deducted on your sole proprietor taxes.